MacroFab/MF_Part_Style_Guide/README.md

  - TP   - test point
  - U    - integrated circuit (sensor, MCU, etc.)
  - X    - crystal or oscillator

+6. The following attributes should be added to each device.

+ - HOUSEPART
+ - MPN
+ - POPULATE
+ - URL
+ - VALUE

 See [MF_Examples.lbr](https://github.com/MacroFab/Part_Style_Guide/blob/master/MF_Examples.lbr) for all the examples.